jonnonz1/nz-statute-book/acts/public/2020/urban-development-act-2020.md

   (a) how an urban development project is established as a specified development project (see subpart 1 of Part 2 and, for the definition of urban development project, section 10(3)); and
   (b) once the project is established, the project’s development plan to be prepared and approved (see subpart 2 of Part 2).
 (2) Most of the functions, powers, rights, and duties set out in Parts 3 and 4 are available to Kāinga Ora only after a project’s development plan becomes operative.
 Broadly, they relate to—
-  (a) resource consenting and designations under the Resource Management Act 1991 (see subpart 2 of Part 3):
+  (a) resource consenting and designations under the Natural and Built Environment Act 2023 (see subpart 2 of Part 3):
   (b) the use and reconfiguration of reserves, and the use of land that is subject to conservation interests (see subpart 3 of Part 3):
   (c) certain infrastructure (roads, water supply, wastewater, and drainage) and the changing of related bylaws (see subpart 4 of Part 3):
   (d) rating and other funding powers (see Part 4).